...

 The above set of sound-syllables are not having any harmony for the native.
 These syllables should be avoided to name any thing related to the native.

-May Almighty God's grace be showered on your son,
+May Almighty God's grace be showered on your child,

 Shyam S Kansal